Highlights

 71

-Want the short version of the plot?
+Need a fast recap before watching?
 Here's the plot: "In an English boys' boarding school, social hierarchy reigns supreme and power remains in the hands of distanced and ineffectual teachers and callously vicious prefects in the Upper Sixth.
 Three Lower Sixth students, Wallace, Johnny and leader Mick Travis decide on a shocking course of action to redress the balance of privilege once and for all."

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'if....' on each platform when they are available. 'if....' is currently available to rent, purchase, or stream via subscription on Kanopy, Prime Video, Fandango At Home, and Apple TV in the US.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'if....' on each platform when they are available. 'if....' is currently available to rent, purchase, or stream via subscription on Kanopy, Prime Video, Fandango At Home, and Apple TV in the US.

 powered by JustWatch logo